ecmwf/auth-o-tron/readme.md

 Auth-O-Tron can be configured to use a variety of authentication providers simultaneously and cumulatively.

-The Auth-O-Tron service can serve a web portal to provide an interactive page for your users to generate access tokens.
+[TODO] The Auth-O-Tron service can serve a web portal to provide an interactive page for your users to generate access tokens.
 Users will log into the portal with the same credentials they use to log into your API, and will be able to generate access tokens with different scopes, which they can then use to access your API.

 ## What are roles, attributes, and scopes?